virocon-organization/virocon/docs/workflow.rst

 *******************************************

 Figure 1 shows a flowchart that captures the overall functionality of ``viroconcom``.
-A statistical model can be defined by fitting a model structure to measured data.
+A statistical model of the offshore environment can be created by fitting a model structure to measured data.
 Then, this statistical model can be used to construct an environmental contour.

 .. figure:: viroconcom-flowchart.jpg
     :scale: 50 %